saaniaki/LruCache/README.md

 ## About the Author

-I am Ali Niaki :nerd_face: and I'm in love with secure, extendable performant code!
+I am Ali Niaki :nerd_face: and I'm in love with secure, extendable and performant code!